National Social Worker Talent Pool

 Dedicated.
 Supportive.
 Unique.
 Join an organisation that’s just like you.

 Rewarding, challenging, varied: the role of Family Court Adviser is unique.
-You could join us in a team undertakes Public Law and/or Private Law work.
+And if you join us, you could be in a team that undertakes Public Law and/or Private Law work.

 So, for example, in Public Law you may be a children’s ‘guardian’ and you will tell the court about the child’s case and explain their wishes and feeling, while also carrying out independent enquiries, and representing the child in court, alongside their appointed solicitor.

 Or in Private Law, you could be interviewing families and recommending who a child should live with providing recommendations after an initial hearing which will involve you presenting written and verbal evidence in court, advocating for the child.

 Being a Family Court Adviser is very rewarding – but it’s not for everyone.
 You must be a Social Work England registered social worker who’s organised, resilient and able to work independently.
 Confident in your abilities, you’ve worked with children and families for at least three years.